 Lateral thinking is as easy as making a cup of coffee.
 Instant coffee, of course.

 Of course, there’s nothing to it, is there?
-A spoon of coffee, possibly sugar, usually milk, boiling water and stir.
+A spoon of coffee, boiling water, maybe milk and sugar, then stir.
 And that’s about it.

 Coffee, But Not As You Know It

 Many years ago I worked in a large organisation where attending meetings were a regular occurrence.

 One such meeting started with an invitation to the staff kitchen for coffee.
 There was the senior leader who’d called the meeting and a small number of colleagues, myself included.

 We stood huddled together, while our senior colleague handed out cups.
 So far, so good.